 Kamihorokamettoku Refuge Hut

-The Kamihorokamettoku Hut is a somewhat ramshackle two-story 35.6㎡ steel beam reinforced wooden hut inspiringly located just below an extraordinarily exposed section of ridgeline between Furano-dake 富良野岳 and Tokachi-dake.
-It’s an old hut, rather dilapidated, despite the Kamifurano Alpine Association’s diligent efforts at palliative care.
-In 2020, the roofing was replaced, but it still leaks.
-The ground floor walls are somewhat infested with mildew.
-That said, the hut is highly functional and a welcome reprise for hikers, especially in bad weather.
+The Kamihorokamettoku Hut is a newly-rebuilt (in 2022) two-story 35.6㎡ wooden hut inspiringly located just below an extraordinarily exposed section of ridgeline between Furano-dake 富良野岳 and Tokachi-dake.
+The hut is basic, but highly functional and a welcome reprise for hikers, especially in bad weather.
 The long-drop outhouse toilet is a welcome feature of the hut, particularly for hikers walking the Daisetsuzan Grand Traverse; it’s the only toilet in the entire southern portion of the Daisetsuzan Range.
-Note that those with a strong fear of spiders may wish to opt for camping outside the hut; the hut is home to a few nocturnal (but perfectly harmless and friendly) daddy longlegs insects (they look like spiders, but are technically insects).

 - Winter access to the hut: The Kamihorokamettoku Hut is often completely buried by snow in winter.
 Winter visitors may need to make use of a GPS and/or probe to locate the hut.
-The winter entrance to the hut is on the second floor, at the southwest corner of the hut.
 You’ll likely need to dig down in the snow to locate the entrance.
 IMPORTANT: There have been frequent reports of doors being left open in winter at the hut, resulting in the entire hut filling with snow.
 When visiting in winter, make sure all doors are securely shut before leaving.

 No need to book (bookings are not accepted nor possible).